-Following a three year refurbishment programme, Kelvingrove Art Gallery & Museum in Glasgow is our top Scottish Attraction, having taken over the number one visitor attraction spot from Edinburgh Castle.
+Following a three year refurbishment programme, Kelvingrove Art Gallery & Museum in Glasgow is our top (free entry) Scottish Attraction.

-A must see for anyone visiting Glasgow, this free entry attraction hosts an outstanding collection of paintings and natural history.
-One of the galleries features the work of Glasgow’s celebrated son, Charles Rennie Mackintosh.
+A must see when visiting Glasgow, this museum hosts an outstanding collection of paintings and natural history.
+One gallery features the work of Glasgow’s own ‘celebrated son’, Charles Rennie Mackintosh.
 The Gallery is located in Kelvingrove, opposite Glasgow University.

-Read more about Kelvingrove Art Gallery and Museum
+Read more about the Kelvingrove Art Gallery and Museum

-There is an abundant wealth of great attractions to discover with the UK’s finest Victorian architecture, internationally acclaimed museums & galleries to inspire as well as Glasgow’s own unique atmosphere to soak up.
+Scotland has an abundant wealth of great attractions to discover with some of the United Kingdom’s finest Victorian architecture, internationally acclaimed museums & galleries to inspire as well as Glasgow’s own unique atmosphere to soak up.

-The National Museums of Scotland show Scotland to the World with extensive collections that have been built up over more than two centuries.
-There are nearly 300 museums and galleries, so it’s not surprising that they are among the most popular Scottish attractions.
+The great National Museums of Scotland show Scotland to the rest of the World with exquisite and extensive collections that have been built up over a period of more than two centuries.
+There are nearly 300 museums and galleries, so it’s not surprising that they are among some of the most popular Scottish attractions.

 See the Scotland Travel Information page for all the information you need for travelling to and within Scotland.
 Advice on passports and visas, currency, weather, holiday extras, useful travel links and much more.

-In and around Edinburgh – Apart from the castle, Edinburgh has a multitude of visitor attractions.
+In and around Edinburgh – Apart from the castle, the City of Edinburgh has a multitude of visitor attractions.
 5 more castles, 25 museums, 2 cathedrals, Holyrood Palace and the Edinburgh Dungeon.
 Read More

 In and around Glasgow – UK City of Architecture and Design in 1999, and second only to London for UK shopping.
 26 museums, 20 parks, Science Centre and Historic Houses.
 Home to Scottish Ballet and Scottish Opera.
 Read More